celenityy/Slingshot/README.md

 Overview
 --------
-Slingshot is a configuration utility with an emphasis on privacy, security, freedom, performance, & usability.
-It is based on the excellent [Brace](https://codeberg.org/divested/brace) project, but with my own tweaks, changes, & additions.
+Slingshot is a configuration utility for GNU/Linux Systems with an emphasis on improving privacy, security, & freedom - as well as performance, & usability where possible.
+It is based on the excellent [Brace](https://codeberg.org/divested/brace) project, but with additions from TommmyTran732's [Linux-Setup-Scripts](https://github.com/TommyTran732/Linux-Setup-Scripts), as well as my own personal tweaks & changes.

 Compatibility
 -------------